CounosH/cch/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Bitcoin Core may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, CounosH Core may be compiled in disable-wallet mode with:

     ./configure --disable-wallet

-In this case there is no dependency on Berkeley DB 4.8 and SQLite.
+In this case there is no dependency on Berkeley DB 4.8.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.